Preserve And Share Your Old Photo Albums & Scrapbooks

 In the early 2000s at the height of the Creative Memories scrapbooking days, my mom took some of these photos and created two large scrapbooks highlighting our times together at the beach starting in the mid-70s.
 For many years she would bring them to the beach, and we would enjoy reminiscing, laughing, and talking about our beachside vacations.
 But in time, this stopped because the 12”x12” scrapbooks were just too big and bulky and hard to carry around, at least on vacation.

-Enter my new role as a photo organizer.
-I borrowed the scrapbooks from my mom, and I scanned every page of those two albums.
-Then I created a single 12”x12” photo book from Shutterfly that is basically an exact duplicate of the two original scrapbooks.
+One year, I decided the scrapbooks needed an update so I borrowed the scrapbooks from my mom, and I scanned every page of those two albums.
+Then I created a single 12”x12” photo book that is basically an exact duplicate of the two original scrapbooks.
 Now the two big scrapbooks have been digitized, preserved, and reduced to one much thinner book.
 And if anyone in my family wants their own copy, all we have to do is order another one.

 Scanning Your Photo Albums and Scrapbooks

-• Hire a professional photo organizer, like Good Life Photo Solutions, who has the proper scanning equipment.
+- Hire a professional photo organizer, like Good Life Photo Solutions, who has the proper scanning equipment and expertise.

-Have you considered digitizing your intact photo albums or scrapbooks?
+Have you considered scanning your photo albums and scrapbooks?
 Comment below to tell me which one you’d tackle first.

 Connect with Good Life Photo Solutions